PureStack-Engineering/challenge-sap-abap-oo/README.md

 **The Goal:** Refactor the method `calculate_loan` to use Modern ABAP syntax without breaking the business logic.

 ### 🚦 Certification Levels (Choose your Difficulty)
-State your target level in your Pull Request.
+State your target level in your Pull Request (or commit message).

 #### 🥉 Level 3: Essential / Mid-Level
 * **Focus:** Modern Syntax (7.40+) & Readability.